alcueca/awesome-oracles/spec/spec.md

 ### Rationale

-The use of `valueOf` doesn't require the consumer to be aware of any decimal partitions that might have been defined for the `base` or `quote` and should be preferred in most data processing cases.
+The use of `getQuote` doesn't require the consumer to be aware of any decimal partitions that might have been defined for the `base` or `quote` and should be preferred in most data processing cases.

-The spec doesn't include a `priceOf` function because it is rarely needed on-chain, and it would be a decimal number of difficult representation.
+The spec doesn't include a `getPrice` function because it is rarely needed on-chain, and it would be a decimal number of difficult representation.
 The popular option for representing prices can be implemented for ERC20 with decimals as `oracle.valueOf(base, quote, 10\*\*base.decimals()) and will give the value of a whole unit of base in quote terms.